 For Sonoff Basic, should you need a completely isolated set of relay contacts, then a potentially messy soldering job is ahead of you.
 Some might say that this is not important to them – fair enough, often I don’t need isolation either (and with Sonoff “the price is right) but right now, I do need complete output isolation.
 In the more expensive Shelly One, no issue with relay contact isolation, no soldering, job done.

 Others who quote 10 amp contacts should also phrase their adverts more carefully for the same reason.
-A 10 amp-rated output (Sonoff Mini and BASIC) should NOT be used to control a 10 amp heater – be similarly conservative and if you are not an expert, listen to someone who is.
+A 10 amp-rated output (Sonoff Mini and BASIC) should NOT be used to control a 10 amp heater or worse – a 10 amp motor – be similarly conservative and if you are not an expert, listen to someone who is.

 Did I say that Shelly One is also very small indeed?
 40mm diameter, 18mm high.